krishna-thapa/scala-play-demo/modules/quotes/README.md

 ## Further improvements on
 - Look into how it can be stored and how to check the contains in efficient manner
 - Time limit and speed and where to store the codes
+- Run evolution sql scripts for test container (find out how the copy can be differed with test and actual project)

 ## Actor inject dependency
 - https://abhsrivastava.github.io/2017/11/03/Actors-With-Guice/